Kansas City Chiefs vs. Philadelphia Eagles: How to watch Super Bowl LVII

-GLENDALE, Ariz. — The Kansas City Chiefs battle the Philadelphia Eagles for the Vince Lombardi Trophy in Super Bowl LVII on Sunday, Feb.
-12, at State Farm Stadium in suburban Phoenix.
+GLENDALE, Ariz.
+(WDAF) – The Kansas City Chiefs battle the Philadelphia Eagles for the Vince Lombardi Trophy in Super Bowl LVII on Sunday, Feb.
+12 at State Farm Stadium in suburban Phoenix.

 This historic matchup features the first Super Bowl between brothers who start on opposing teams and the first time each team has a Black starting quarterback.
 Chiefs coach Andy Reid is squaring off against Philadelphia, where he spent his first 14 years as an NFL head coach.